Kaduna State Nigeria Travel Guide

 The wet season brings lush green landscapes, and waterfalls like Matsirga (if accessible) are at their fullest.
 There are typically fewer tourists during this period.

-Major Islamic holidays like Eid al-Fitr and Eid-Adha (dates vary) bring special meals, family gatherings, and community celebrations.
+Major Islamic holidays like Eid-Fitr and Eid al-Adha (the dates are not fixed) bring special meals, family gatherings, and community celebrations.

 The wet season (June-September) may offer potentially lower prices for some accommodations (even though not significantly in Kaduna) and fewer crowds.